nus-cs2113-AY2122S1/ip/docs/README.md

 ````

 ### List all tasks: `list`
-Lists all the tasks you currently have.
+Lists all the tasks you currently have, along with their completion status.

+`[ ]` indicates a task that is yet to be complete and `[X]` indicates a completed task.
 >Format: `list`

 Example: `list`